jxon12/VLinks-app/README.md

 My Account – Profile with MyHealth section (health quiz & insights to be added).

-ChatPhone – In-app chat with future Gemini API integration.
+ChatPhone – In-app chat (Gemini API integration planned).

-Tarot – Interactive tarot reading (UI ready, logic activation pending).
+Tarot – Interactive tarot reading (UI ready, backend logic pending).

-Safety Net – Emergency & mental health support feature (detailed rollout planned).
+Safety Net – See detailed description below.

 Gamification – Prototype UI for mini-games (future expansion to real 3D games).

+🛡️ Safety Net (Key Feature)

+The Safety Net is designed as an emergency support system for users experiencing mental health distress.

+🚨 One-Tap Access to crisis hotlines and professional resources.

+🧑‍🤝‍🧑 Trusted Contacts integration (notify friends/family if triggered).

+📍 Optional Location Sharing for emergencies.

+📘 Resource Library with mental health guides and coping strategies.

+This feature is currently in planning & design phase, and will be prioritized in upcoming development cycles.

 🛠️ Tech Stack